AngryMonkeysManagingInADigitalWorld/ISQA3420/UseCases.md

 Failed End Conditions: Corporate developer cannot modify the code as required, and cannot resolve issues while developing the code

 Trigger: Corporate developer receives the finalized project requirements

+Use Case 3
+Title: Determine and set Open Source Software Policies

+Primary Actor: Corporate Manager

+Goal in Context: The corporate developer is able to determine the information flow to and from the organization and set software policies.

+Stakeholders:

+Corporate Manager: To receive clear information to and from open source community

+Corporate Developer: To provide relevant information to corporate manager

+Project Owner: To accurately understand the policies set by the corporate manager